approachable-io/software-interview-prep/README.md

 ### Creating a branch

 Most projects utilize git's branch feature, as they should.
 It's a powerful tool.
-I wont go into depth explaining it, but you can find many resources online.
+I won't go into depth explaining it, but you can find many resources online.
 In a few words, they are ways to let multiple people work on separate things at the same time.